by Rob Joseph, Director, BeaconCFO Plus

 All of the activities noted above require the part-time CFO’s attention, some more so than others.
 The part-time CFO is uniquely qualified to direct these activities in collaboration with the company’s management team.
 The end result is the implementation of analytical tools, processes and infrastructure that results in an efficient, cash-generating enterprise that continues to improve the strength of its balance sheet and become more profitable.

-Working together, the part-time CFO will help create a sustainable platform for the company to ensure it operates profitably.
+Working together, the part-time CFO will help create a sustainable platform for the company to ensure it operates profitably—this is the ROI of an outsourced CFO.
 It’s the realization of that objective that makes providing part-time CFO services such a rewarding job.